 To briefly introduce myself, I’m Taylor, the Communications guy here at Mdrive.
 I’ve recently been knighted the Official Mdrive Mascot, and I believe it’s safe to say that at any given point I have more Mdrive floating around in my body than anyone else on planet earth.
 Don’t @ Me 🤓

 Aging is inevitable, but aging is also manageable.
-Beginning at 30, men’s testosterone levels begin dropping about 1% per year.
+Beginning at 30, men’s testosterone levels drop about 1% per year.
 All the while you could be experiencing monumental life changes like getting married, starting a family, establishing your career, and the inherent lack of time dedicated to yourself.
 Aspirations that used to be a priority can easily get put on the backburner.
-Everyday men are finding themselves staring in the mirror wondering where their drive went; lacking the energy, time, and motivation it takes to look and feel their best again.
+Every day, men are finding themselves staring in the mirror wondering where their drive went; lacking the energy, time, and motivation it takes to look and feel their best again.
 You’re not alone, and we’re here for you.

 I’m Taylor, The New Driven Dad, and this series is for you.
-As a father of two kids (3 & 1 ½) I will be completely honest here as I share my struggles and my successes along my own personal journey.
-The New Driven Dad aims to motivate and inspire all the dad’s out there to overcome the excuses and refind their prime.
+As a father of three kids (9 months, 3, and 5) I will be completely honest here as I share my struggles and my successes along my own personal journey.
+The New Driven Dad aims to motivate and inspire all the dads out there to overcome excuses and refind their prime.

 From the beginning of time men have puffed their chests, grabbed their weapons, and journeyed outside their caves in search of food to provide for their families.
 I take a puff of my inhaler, grab my running stroller, and zoom the kids to the grocery store!
 All jokes aside, my kids look at the grocery store as a theme park and truly ask me to go daily.
 Bonus tip, surprise your wife with coffee in bed and solidify your position as the HOY.
 (Husband of the Year 🏆)